DevoB2/DevoB2/README.md

 - 👋 Hi, I’m @DevoB2
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on anything that's best for me
-- 📫 How to reach me ...
+- 📫 How to reach me ... bemnetsales21@gmail.com

 <!---
 DevoB2/DevoB2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.